Associate Provost for Student Success & Dean of Undergraduate Studies

 Experience working with underrepresented students and maximizing success in higher education; Experience in developing and accessing a comprehensive student success plan as well as identifying new strategies

-Strong collaborative leadership style and a strategic and creative approach to issues; Demonstrated understanding of and commitment to CSUMB’s Founding Vision Statement
+Strong collaborative leadership style and a strategic and creative approach to issues

 A background check (including a criminal records check) must be completed satisfactorily before any candidate can be offered a position with CSUMB.
 Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current employees who apply for this position.

 The person holding this position is considered a 'mandated reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.